ae-lexs/kavak-ai-sales-agent/README.md

 The application will now use PostgreSQL to persist conversation state across restarts.

 **Note:** When using Docker Compose, the database service is automatically started and the `DATABASE_URL` is configured to connect to the `db` service.
 Set `CONVERSATION_STATE_REPOSITORY=postgres` in your `.env` file to enable PostgreSQL persistence.

+**State Caching:** You can optionally enable Redis caching for conversation state by setting `STATE_CACHE=redis`.
+This uses a cache-aside pattern where Redis acts as a read cache, reducing database queries.
+Postgres remains the source of truth, so state persists even if Redis is unavailable.
+The cache uses the same TTL as `STATE_TTL_SECONDS` (default 24 hours).

 **Migration Commands:**
 - `make migrate` - Apply all pending migrations